More Than One-Third of Americans Don’t Think They Know Enough About Retirement in 2022, Survey Finds

 In a time where financial literacy is more important than ever as prices continue to increase and many people have been hit hard financially over the last couple years, the new GOBankingRates survey finds that 37% of Americans feel they need more education and information specifically on retirement planning, while an overwhelming 52% of Americans wish they had more education on how to invest for 2022.

-Chris Motola, financial analyst at MerchantMaverick.com, told GOBankingRates that “while it’s easy to point a finger at the lack of retirement planning education in America — and we should certainly do a much better job in this regard — we need to be realistic about how hard it is to actually provide good retirement education in the first place given the hodge-podge of complicated systems we use to cover seniors.”
+Chris Motola, a financial analyst at MerchantMaverick.com, told GOBankingRates that “while it’s easy to point a finger at the lack of retirement planning education in America — and we should certainly do a much better job in this regard — we need to be realistic about how hard it is to actually provide good retirement education in the first place given the hodge-podge of complicated systems we use to cover seniors.”

 A Look at Financial Education